-You may vote by proxy or in person at the Annual Meeting.
-We suggest that you vote by proxy even if you plan to attend the meeting.
+You may vote by proxy or virtually at the Annual Meeting.
+We suggest that you vote by proxy even if you plan to attend the Annual Meeting virtually.
 If you are the stockholder of record, you can vote by proxy via the following ways: